Thomas Cordrey

 Appellate Cases

-Thomas has appeared around thirty times in the Employment Appeal Tribunal in England and Scotland, and has acted both led and un-led in the Court of Appeal.
+Thomas has appeared over thirty times in the Employment Appeal Tribunal in England and Scotland and has acted both led and un-led in the Court of Appeal.
 He regularly appears against leading counsel.
+His cases include:

 Complex Tribunal Litigation